Monitoring

 Repos

-This shows every repo with its size, mount status, Docker status, and disk usage.
+You see every repo: its size, mount status, Docker status, and disk usage.

 Everything in one shot